Royce Lewis Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in MLB.

-- Pirates pitchers combine to rank 11th in baseball in home runs allowed (137 total, 1.1 per game).
+- The Pirates rank 11th in baseball in home runs surrendered (138 total, 1.1 per game).

+- Keller will look to secure his 10th victory when he makes the start for the Pirates, his 26th of the season.
+He is 9-8 with a 4.27 ERA and 161 strikeouts through 149 2/3 innings pitched.

-- The righty last appeared on Sunday against the Cincinnati Reds, when he tossed 3 2/3 innings, allowing three earned runs while giving up five hits.
+- The righty's most recent appearance was on Sunday against the Cincinnati Reds, when he tossed six innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.